gangjeuk/X-raid/README.md

 # Reconstruct Intel RAID with custom output path (Serial number used as image file name)
 $ python3 main.py --mode dead --system Intel -r --files S3YKNC0N108175B.img S3YKNC0Z134189U.img --output_path /path/to/output
 ```
-**Note**: For Intel RAID, the image file names should match the product's serial number.
+**Note**: For Intel RAID, the image file names should match the product's serial numbers.

 ## Live system
-This mode checks whether the live system is currently using RAID and searches for evidence of past RAID usage on the storage devices.
+This mode checks whether the live system is currently using RAID and searches for evidence of past RAID usage on storage devices.

 Use the --mode live option.